RubiconDeFi/docs/src/pages/docs/protocol/rubicon-market/rubicon-market.md

 | ---------------------- | ----------- | ---------------------------------------------- |
 | id                     | uint256     | The id of the order the user wants to cancel   |

 This function cancels an offer on the order book and returns the tokens to the sender's address.
 The **can\_cancel** modifier checks that the target order is active and is owned by the caller.
-Alternatively, you can also use the **kill()** routing function to achieve the same result and cancel an offer.
+Alternatively, you can use the **kill()** routing function to achieve the same result and cancel an offer.

-#### buy()
+### buy()

 ```
     function buy(uint id, uint amount) public can_buy(id)